bel-lloyd/bel-lloyd/README.md

 - 👋 Hi, I’m @bel-lloyd
 - 👀 I’m interested in travel, adventure and the perfect pot of tea.
 - 🌱 I’m a technical Marketer SQL, HTML and CSS are my jam - talk to me about opportunities! 🤓
-- 💞️ I’m looking to learn more front end development from awesome tech teams.
+- 💞️ I’m looking to learn/flex more front-end development especially React.js from awesome tech teams.
 - 📫 How to reach me bel@zandiconsulting.com

 <!---